Linear Convergence of Comparison-based Step-size Adaptive Randomized Search via Stability of Markov Chains: Comparison Based Step-size Adaptive Randomized Search ( )

-\new{In practice the step-size update CSA is used in combination with cumulation and in the update, the norm of the selected step is replaced by the norm of a path that cumulates steps of previous generation \cite{hansen2001}.
-The CSA with cumulation is the default step-size adaptation mechanism used in the CMA-ES algorithm.}
+where $\LRsigma>0$ is a learning rate (usually set close to one) and $\mueff = 1/\sum w_{i}^{2} $.
+Overall, the update function associated to the CSA without cumulation reads

-The second example we present corresponds to the natural gradient update for the step-size with exponential parametrization \cite{Glasmachers2010} that writes \todo{NIKO: probably write more about}
+The second example corresponds to the natural gradient update for the step-size with exponential parametrization (\xNES, that stands for exponential natural evolution strategy) \cite{Glasmachers2010}.
+It uses the same equations to sample solutions, only the step-size update differs and writes

-\todo{NIKO: xNES does not work for n to infinity because no variation in the length of the vectors.
-Write about that.} We then define the update function for the step-size update in \xNES\ as \del{multiplicative update function for the step-size as
+\generalnote{xNES does not work for n to infinity because no variation in the length of the vectors.
+Actually not so clear because of the square - the variance might "mess up" this argument.} The update function for the \xNES\ step-size adaptive algorithm thus reads